The measuring systems of the wire tension for the MEG II Drift Chamber by means of the resonant frequency technique

 Each colour corresponds to a different wire; the \lq\lq yellow wire\rq\rq~exhibited an unstable behaviour after day $160$ and was excluded by the global analysis which will be discussed later.
 The data of the first $34$ days are not reliable because of an imperfect setting of the ground plane and are not reported here; then, the effective starting time of the data acquisition is day $34$, around the half of July $2020$.
-There was also a data taking interruption of about $25$ days because of a problem on the electric lines which happened in August $2020$ during one of the most severe phases of the Covid-19 pandemic and was solved at the end of the month.
-Starting from day $34$, we observed an initial decrease of the resonance frequency (and then of the tension, according to equation \ref{eq:fwt}) with time, with a timing constant $\tau \sim 20$ days, followed by an increase starting at day $\sim 100$.
+There was also a data taking interruption of about $25$ days because of a problem on the electric lines which happened in August $2020$ during one of the most severe phases of the COVID-19 pandemic and was solved at the end of the month.
+Starting from day $34$, we observed an initial decrease of the resonance frequency (and then of the tension, according to equation \ref{eq:fwt}) with time, with a timing constant $\tau \sim20$ days, followed by an increase starting at day $\sim100$.
 The first decrease is not unexpected, since wire creeping phenomena are frequently observed when an elastic wire is stretched; however, after a relaxation time of several days one expects that the resonance frequency reaches a stable saturation value; then, the increase is totally unexpected.
-Finally, after day $\sim 240$ the resonant frequency looks to saturate at an almost stable value, within few tenths of Hz, corresponding to relative fluctuations of $< 1~\%$ with respect to the saturation level, for about $3$ months; finally, a decrease of the the resonant frequency with time was observed for day $>330$.
+After day $\sim240$ the resonant frequency and the tension remained at almost stable values, within few tenths of Hz (or g), corresponding to relative fluctuations of $< 1\%$ with respect to the saturation level, for about $3$ months; finally, a decrease of the the resonant frequency with time was observed for day $>330$.